-Don’t let itching or scratching cast a shadow over your summer — your kitchen may hold the cure to whatever ails you!
+Don’t let itching or scratching cast a shadow over your summer — your kitchen may hold natural solutions for whatever ails you!
 From home remedies for soothing sunburns and itch relief, to homemade beauty treatments, you can solve your own problems naturally without ever leaving home.

 Mosquitoes, gnats, and chiggers are just a few common summer bugs that can be a big pain.